Harbin Clinic

-The Harbin Clinic is the largest privately owned multispecialty medical clinic in Rome, Georgia.
+The Harbin Clinic is a privately owned multi-specialty medical clinic in Rome, Georgia.

-The Harbin Clinic was founded in 1948 as the successor to the Harbin Hospital that was founded in 1908 by Drs.
+The Harbin Clinic was established in 1948 by Drs.
 W.P. and R.M.
 Harbin.
 The Harbin Clinic now has more than 27 satellite offices throughout Rome, Adairsville, Bremen, Calhoun, Cartersville, Cedartown, Summerville, and Trion.

 History

 Dr. Robert Maxwell Harbin (1864–1939) received his medical training at Bellevue Hospital Medical College of New York City, and first practiced medicine with his father, Dr. Wylie Reeder Harbin, in Calhoun, Georgia in 1888.
 In 1894, Robert moved to Rome, Georgia, and established his own practice.

-Dr. William Pickens Harbin (1872–1942) ("Dr. Will"), earned his Medical Doctorate in 1897, also from the Bellevue Hospital Medical College.
-His brother Robert invited him to join his practice in Rome, where Will first arrived in 1898.
-However, Will soon accepted a commission as acting assistant surgeon in the United States Army during the Spanish–American War.
+Dr. William Pickens Harbin (1872–1942) ("Dr. Will") earned his Medical Doctorate in 1897, also from the Bellevue Hospital Medical College.
+Dr. Will Harbin moved to Rome in 1898 and accepted his brother Robert's offer to join his medical practice in Rome.
+Will soon joined the United States Army during the Spanish–American War, accepting a commission as acting assistant surgeon.

 After the war, in 1901, Will returned to Rome and the Harbin brothers' first practice was located on the second floor at 206 Broad Street, and they employed two horse & buggy drivers to keep buggies ready to race the doctors to the homes of patients with medical emergencies.
 The fee for an office visit was usually $1, and the fees for home visits were $2 to $3, but payments were often delayed until the cotton crops came in.
 Common health problems included smallpox, diphtheria, typhoid, pellagra, tuberculosis and diabetes, with diagnosis depending on active symptoms, physical findings, and sputum examinations.

 In 1908, Robert and Will founded the Harbin Hospital with 12 beds by converting a house at the Southeastern corner of Third Avenue and First Street.
 In 1911 they established a training program for nurses, and in 1919, a new four-story fire-proof hospital building was constructed next door, and the original hospital was converted into a nurses' dormitory.

-Also in 1919, Harbin Hospital acquired an X-Ray machine and became one of the first hospitals in the country to offer radiation treatment for cancer.
+In 1919, Harbin Hospital acquired an X-Ray machine and became one of the first hospitals in the country to offer radiation treatment for cancer.

-In 1920, three stories were added to the hospital, expanding the bed capacity to 75 and making it the tallest building in Rome at the time.
+In 1920, three stories were added to the hospital, expanding the bed capacity to 75.
 Many modern systems were included, such as steam heating, electrical lights, silent call systems, hot and cold running water in each room, linoleum floors, three complete operating suites, a private telephone exchange, and a safe-gate elevator running from basement to roof.
 The next year, the hospital was recognized by the American College of Surgeons as one of four hospitals in Georgia to meet the board's standards of excellence.